sandipchandela/bigcommerce-php/README.md

 ## Overview

-This is a BigCommerce app built with PHP 8.3 that handles installation, uninstallation, and various callbacks.
+This is a basic BigCommerce app built with PHP 8.3 that handles installation, uninstallation, and various callbacks.

 ## Prerequisites